compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

 >
 > This output is passed to the next layer.
 >
 > As a bonus, here is the PyTorch code.
-Reached here.
 TODO: state the meaning of this output.
 >
 >     import torch
 >     import math